CaptainRMB/web-5347/README.md

 - If you are using external libraries not discussed in the tutorials, discuss it with your tutor.
 Your tutor maybe unfamiliar with the library you're using.
 Expect to answer questions about the usage of the library in your assignment. e.g. reasons for using the library and alternative solutions.
 ### Contribution
 If members of your group do not contribute sufficiently you should alert your tutor as soon as possible.
 The contributions of each group member will be checked from the project's GitHub repository.
 Failure to join and use the provided GitHub organization account (using your uni email) might result in 0% contribution.
 All group members must contribute ==effectively and equally== to the project.
 The contributions will be evident by the GitHub repo. and logs related to each project.

-Markdown is a lightweight markup language based on the formatting conventions that people naturally use in email.
-As [John Gruber] writes on the [Markdown site][df1]

-> The overriding design goal for Markdown's
-> formatting syntax is to make it as readable
-> as possible.
-The idea is that a
-> Markdown-formatted document should be
-> publishable as-is, as plain text, without
-> looking like it's been marked up with tags
-> or formatting instructions.

-This text you see here is *actually- written in Markdown!
-To get a feel for Markdown's syntax, type some text into the left window and watch the results in the right.